Justin Fields Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 Season Stats

-- He's tacked on 420 rushing yards on 72 carries and two rushing touchdowns, averaging 28.0 yards per game.
+- He's added 420 rushing yards on 72 carries and two rushing touchdowns, averaging 28.0 yards per game.

-- The Bears, who rank 28th in the NFL in points scored, have attempted a pass 52.0% of the time while running the football 48.0% of the time.
+- The Bears have called a pass in 52.0% of their plays from scrimmage this year while running the ball 48.0% of the time.
+This offensive attack ranks 28th in the NFL in points scored.

-- Fields has thrown 31 passes in the red zone this season, 25.2% of his team's red zone plays.
+- Fields has attempted 31 of his 270 passes in the red zone, accounting for 25.2% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Fields' matchup with the Giants.